harvzor/portfolio/data/blog/better-task-scheduling-in-umbraco.md

 </scheduledTasks>
 ```

-You can read more about using this <a href="https://our.umbraco.org/Documentation/Reference/Config/umbracoSettings/#scheduledtasks" target="_blank">here</a>.
+You can read more about using this [here](https://our.umbraco.org/Documentation/Reference/Config/umbracoSettings/#scheduledtasks).

 This works by visiting the given URL at a set interval (in seconds).
 But this method has a lot of drawbacks: